Compliant DL–ID Card - Acceptable Documents List (To prove identity, you must show proof to satisfy the five elements identified below.)

 TWO documents from different sources proving Ohio Street Address that are listed on the Acceptable Document List are required for proof of Ohio residency.

 NOTE: Customers are encouraged to use this checklist to prepare in advance of visiting a Deputy Registrar agency.
 Use of this checklist does not guarantee issuance of a DL-ID.
 Issuance will be based on the validity and acceptance of actual documents presented at the time of the transaction.
-All non-renewable, non-transferable credentials will be issued as Standard DL-ID.

 If your current full legal name is not the same as your birth name, proof of name changes must be met.